OXID-eSales/developer_documentation/modules/tutorials/porting_tool.rst

 `controllers` field
 ^^^^^^^^^^^^^^^^^^^

-As it's described in `V2 metadata details`_ please make sure that all keys in `controllers` field are written in lowercase:
+As it's described in :ref:`V2 metadata details <metadata_version2-20170427>` please make sure that all keys in `controllers` field are written in lowercase:

 ::